coveo/source.coveo.com/_posts/2018-02-15-custom-component-hive.md

   bio: Coveo for Sitecore Developer
   image: flguillemette.jpg
 ---
-Now that we have [created](http://source.coveo.com/2017/11/30/randomizer-as-a-component/) and [tested](http://source.coveo.com/2017/12/01/testing-custom-component/) our custom component, we want to integrate it like any other component in Coveo for Sitecore Hive Framework.
+Now that we have [created](http://source.coveo.com/2017/11/30/randomizer-as-a-component/) and [tested](http://source.coveo.com/2017/12/01/testing-custom-component/) our custom component, we want to integrate it like any other component in the Coveo for Sitecore Hive Framework.

 This post offers a step by step approach to adding a custom component in the Coveo for Sitecore integration.